Community Health Worker (CHW) Apprenticeships

 Apprenticeship: What it includes

-CHW-TAPP provides classroom learning and “on the job” training through field placement in community-based and community-focused organizations for some of its participants.
-Participants first receive a stipend during phase one: classroom instruction.
-In the following apprenticeship phase, employers provide wages for CHW apprentices.
+CHW-TAPP provides classroom learning and on-the-job training through field placement in community-based and community-focused organizations for some of its participants.
+In the apprenticeship phase, employers provide wages for CHW apprentices.

 Apprenticeship sites must provide a full-time, paid apprenticeship position at a Nebraska site.
 Each apprentice must be assigned a supervisor who will support their growth and track their monthly progress.
-The apprenticeship will begin in April and run through March of the following year.
+The apprenticeship will begin in spring and run through spring of the following year.

 Each apprenticeship site receives supportive funds from CHW-TAPP.
-Apprentices are provided with twice-monthly advanced training for 8 months and yearly seminars for both apprentices and their on-site mentors.
+Apprentices are provided with twice-monthly advanced training for 6 months and continue to receive their program stipend during the advanced training.
+Yearly seminars are offered at no cost for both apprentices and their on-site mentors.

 The registered apprenticeship requires participants to complete 2,000 hours within one year.
 Upon completion, participants will receive a certificate of apprenticeship completion from the Nebraska Department of Labor.